Best electric bikes for commuting: Get a boost on your ride to work

 Reasons to avoid

 You might initially mistake this bike for a mountain bike, rather than one cut out for commuting.
-In reality, the 2.3-inch tyres and 80 mm travel suspension fork are perfect not for the trails but smoothing out bumps and road buzz on your commute.
+In reality, the 2.3-inch tyres and 80 mm travel suspension fork are perfect not for the trails but for smoothing out bumps and road buzz on your commute.
 If you live in slightly more remote areas, the bike should also deal with gravel or hard-pack dirt trails with ease.

-The bike comes with a large 710 Wh battery which powers a trusty Specialized motor and a SRAM NX groupset with a wide enough range to get you over any terrain.
-To keep you safe, it also comes with hydraulic disc brakes which will provide dependable braking in any weather conditions.
+The bike comes with a large 710 Wh battery, which powers a trusty Specialized motor and a SRAM NX groupset with a wide enough range to get you over any terrain.
+To keep you safe, it also comes with hydraulic disc brakes, which will provide dependable braking in any weather conditions.
 It comes with front and rear mudguards, and a rear pannier rack to carry any work stuff from A to B without having to wear a backpack.
 It's available as a step-through as well as the version with a top tube shown above.

 You get extra comfort, range and a more powerful motor, but the Turbo Vado isn't as sprightly as the Orbea Gain or the Cannondale Synapse.